actapia/glasbeyish/README.md

 color palettes of a specified size.

-Unlike the [glasbey](https://github.com/lmcinnes/glasbey) library, this library implements the simulated annealing method described in the paper rather, than the iterative method.
+Unlike the [glasbey](https://github.com/lmcinnes/glasbey) library, this library implements the simulated annealing method described in the paper, rather than the iterative method.
 The simulated annealing method can often give better color palettes at the expense of longer run times.